 Sanjay Gandhi National Park, Mumbai, India

 There’s no such thing as a completely fresh start.
 Everything new arrives on the heels of something old.
-Things just begin again in a new way.
+Things start anew in a fresh way.

 A million leaves from a hundred different branches dip in the wind, fluttering with the false promise of flight.
 The gust catches their withered wings only to force them downward, forgotten, left to be trampled.
-Yet upon those boughs which shake against the cold, where the leaves turn yellow and orange in the fall, falling by the winter, but returning in the spring like it knows that no winter will last forever no matter how cold.
+Yet upon those boughs which shake against the cold, where the leaves turn yellow and orange in the fall, falling by the winter, but returning in the spring, like it knows that no winter will last forever, no matter how cold it may be.

-In autumn, leaves are a little yellow, the tone mellow, the colors richer, and it is tinged a little with sorrow and a premonition of the end of life.
-Its golden richness speaks not of the innocence of spring or the power of summer but of the mellowness and kindly wisdom of approaching age.
+In autumn, leaves are a bit yellow, their tone mellower, their colors richer, and it is tinged a little with sorrow and a premonition of the end of life.
+Its golden richness speaks not of the innocence of spring, nor of the power of summer, but of the mellowness and kindly wisdom of approaching age.
 It knows the limitations of life and is yet content.

-You expected to be sad in the fall.
-Part of you died each year when the leaves fell from the trees, and their branches were bare against the wind and the cold, wintery light.
-But you knew there would always be the spring, as the river would flow again after it froze.
+You expect to be sad in the fall.
+Part of you died each year when the leaves fell from the trees and their branches were bare against the wind and the cold, wintry light.
+But you knew there would always be spring, as you knew the river would flow again after it was frozen.

 And so with the sunshine and the great bursts of leaves growing on the trees, I had that familiar conviction that life was beginning all over again with the summer.